valleyofdoom/limit-nvpstate/README.md

 Note that closing the application by clicking "exit" in the tray menu will unlimit P-States before closing.
 If the program ends abruptly (ending the process in task manager), the unlimit action will not be executed when exiting.

 Disclaimer: applications running in fullscreen mode (legacy flip), may not be detected when in the foreground.
-When a fix/alternative is developed, this disclaimer will be removed.
+If this occurs, switch the unlimit trigger to running processes instead.